For instructions on setting up the Version Control System of your choice, please expand the one desired below:

 Setting up the integration in Clubhouse

-- In the Clubhouse app, click the User icon in the upper right corner, click Integrations, and then click GitHub.
+- In the Clubhouse app, click the User icon in the lower left corner, click Integrations, and then click GitHub.

 - Click Add Account.